-If shell command contains passwords they can be hidden from log files by passing them as tuple in command argument.
+If shell command contains passwords, they can be hidden from log files by using Secret Management.
+This is the recommended procedure for new-style build steps.
+For legacy build steps password were hidden from the log file by passing them as tuple in command argument.
 Eg. ['print', ('obfuscated', 'password', 'dummytext')] is logged as ['print', 'dummytext'].